 The Hillcrest project is one of the first utility-scale solar projects to complete the Ohio Power Siting Board (OPSB) permitting process successfully and was awarded the necessary certificate of Environmental Compatibility and Public Need to Construct an Electric Generation Facility (Case No. 17-1152-EL-BGN).
 Additionally, an interconnection service agreement is in place with PJM to interconnect the project to the Duke Energy-owned Hillcrest substation.

 The project would consist of a solar field with arrays of photovoltaic panels.
 It would be located just north of Mount Orab, which is ideal for a utility-scale solar farm because it is adjacent to a point in the regional transmission system at which power can be supplied without the need for substantial and costly upgrades to that system.
+It is also close to Cincinnati and its large pool of labor force and a major hub for easy shipping of replacement parts.
 It will enable large amounts of solar power to be generated as the location is generally level and open.

 About Solar Energy Systems

 The sun is a highly stable and predictable resource, which makes solar technology correspondingly reliable and easy to use.
 The sun’s energy is converted directly into electricity via a photovoltaic solar panel, named after the “photovoltaic” phenomenon, where light energy, in the form of photons, can be converted to electricity using certain materials that naturally generate a flow of electrons when exposed to light.
 As this process requires no fuel, it creates no emissions during operations.
 As a result, solar energy is one of the cleanest, most reliable forms of energy around.

 The effectiveness of a solar energy system depends on a number of factors: the number of hours of sunshine, the season, weather conditions, albedo (the reflecting power of the surrounding surface), etc. Solar panels are always tilted and oriented to capture the maximum amount of light.